 This page shows you the results of analysis of suspicious files.

 The Settings menu item lets you configure options for the console/system as a whole.
 Under Users you can manage console users.
 There are 5 levels of permissions that can be assigned to a user, from Level 1 Analyst up to System Admin.
 Related to this is the Roles page, where you can edit what each permission level can actually do.
-Under Notifications you can a threat severity at which an alert should be sent, and an email address to send it to.
+Under Notifications you can define the threat severity at which an alert should be sent, and an email address to send it to.
 Audit Log records console-user logins and policy modifications/assignments.

 Windows Endpoint Protection Client